 You can talk with the costumed Park Rangers and volunteers about Colonial military preparations during your visit.
 British soldiers usually arrive at about 3pm.

-Barrett House location: 448 Barrett's Mill Road, Concord.
+Barrett House location: 448 Barrett's Mill Road, Concord

-LEXINGTON: Alarm Letter at the Scottish Rite Masonic Museum & Library
+Alarm Letter at the Scottish Rite Masonic Museum & Library

 On view: A 1775 copy of the original Lexington Alarm Letter written by Joseph Palmer, member of the Massachusetts Committee of Safety to alert the colonies about the conflict in Lexington shortly after it happened at 4:30am.